Yukio Mishima: Coup attempt and suicide

-Mishima had planned his suicide meticulously for at least a year, with no one outside a small group of hand-picked Tatenokai members knowing of his plans.
+Mishima had planned his suicide meticulously for at least a year, and no one outside a small group of hand-picked Tatenokai members knew of his plan.
 Mishima had made sure his affairs were in order and left money for the legal defense of the three surviving Tatenokai members involved in the incident.
 Mishima had also arranged for a department store to send his two children Christmas gifts every year until they became adults, and had asked a publisher to pay the long-term subscription fee for children's magazines in advance and deliver them every month.

 Much speculation has surrounded Mishima's suicide.
 One of Mishima's biographers, translator John Nathan, suggests that the coup attempt was only a pretext for the ritual suicide of which Mishima had long dreamed.
-Mishima's friend Henry Scott-Stokes, another biographer, noted a meeting with Mishima in his diary entry for 3 September 1970 at which Mishima, with a dark expression on his face, said: Japan has lost its spiritual tradition, and instead has become infested with materialism.
+Mishima's friend Henry Scott-Stokes, another biographer and journalist, noted a meeting with Mishima in his diary entry for 3 September 1970 at which Mishima, with a dark expression on his face, said: Japan has lost its spiritual tradition, and instead has become infested with materialism.
 Japan is under the curse of a green snake.
 There is a green snake in the bosom of Japan.
 There is no way to escape this curse.

 In 1990, Scott-Stokes told Takao Tokuoka (徳岡孝夫), who was entrusted with the Geki by Mishima just before the Mishima Incident, that he understood the meaning of "green snake" was the U.S. dollar.

 One researcher has speculated that Mishima chose 25 November for his coup attempt in order to set his period of bardo until his reincarnation, such that the 49th day after his death would coincide with his birthday, 14 January.
 Mishima's remains were returned to his family the day after the incident, and were buried in the grave of the Hiraoka family at Tama Cemetery on what would have been his 46th birthday, 14 January 1971.